MeharKaurAhuja/Portfolio-Master/README.md

 ## How to Run Project

--Firstly, download the project zip file to you computer and unzip the file.
+- Firstly, download the project zip file to you computer and unzip the file.
 Or clone this repository to your desktop.
 - Now, you will see various sub-folders such as css, image and a file index.html.
 - Open the index.html file by double-clicking on it or by pressing right mouse once and selecting open option.
 - You will see the webpage in your default browser.